Jerrylum/vex-tm-bridge/README.md

 As a developer using this package, you should understand and respect the spirit of the TM Public API guidelines:

-### 1. Do Not Make Third-Party Modifications That Risk Event Integrity

-This package **cannot** modify tournament data, scores, or core functionality.
-This design choice protects event integrity by ensuring that all data modifications must go through Tournament Manager's official interfaces

-**The reasoning**: Tournament Manager has built-in validation and safety checks.
-Bypassing these systems could compromise the integrity of official competitions.

-### 2. Do Not Display Match Time for Live Applications
+### 1. Do Not Display Match Time for Live Applications

 **NEVER display the match time you obtain from VEX Tournament Manager Bridge in live applications.** Do not use it to create audience displays or real-time match timers.